florez-carlos/dotfiles/README.md

 ```

 To trash the dev env and start a new one:<br />
-WARNING: remember only contents inside the ~/workspace dir will be persisted across shutdowns
+> :warning: **remember only contents inside the ~/workspace dir will be persisted across shutdowns**
 ```bash
 make reload
 ```